ternaustralia/linkeddata-site/tern-ontology/dev-guide/surveillance-protocol/plot-description.md

 RDFS entailment is required to infer that a `tern:Concept` is a `tern:Value`.
 Without RDFS entailment, the result must have the type `tern:Value` explicitly in the JSON-LD.
 See highlighted line in the code.

-Example SHACL constraints violation message if no RDFS entailment rules are used and if `tern:Value` is not explicitly stated as the type for the result object.
+Example SHACL constraints violation message if no RDFS entailment rules was used and if `tern:Value` was not explicitly stated as the type for the result object.

 ```
 Validation Report